 From the Huffington Post: Hmmm.
 This isn't exactly confidence inspiring.
 Tim Geithner's new nominee for number two at the Treasury Department, Neal Wolin, played a key role in drafting legislation in the late 1990s deregulating the banking system, a former Treasury Department official confirms to us.
 We aren't going to fix the mess in banking … Continue reading “Change”: I don’t think this word means what they think it means.

 In the past I've mentioned Simon Johnson's article on "The Quiet Coup".
 It's worth another look.
 The real epidemic that's going to wipe us out isn't swine flu or any other virus.
 Instead it's a viral idea.
 An idea that people in positions of power hold in this country.
-Namely, the idea that they got where they are due solely to merit.
-And since they believe they got where they are by merit, then they must be good people.
-And then they conclude that whatever is in their personal best interest must also be good.
-It’s rationalization of greed, corruption, and avarice.
-Nothing less.
+Namely, the idea that they got … Continue reading Forget the Swine flu, the real epidemic is corruption and greed.

 Going Dutch is a good article that explores the complexities of economic systems by using The Netherlands as an example.
 Simple "capitalism" vs. "socialism" labels oversimplify.

 Arianna Huffington has a very good read today about why bankers continue to get preferential treatment at the expense of Main Street.
 Here's just an excerpt: Just this week, the bankers and their lobbyists -- who you might have reasonably thought would be the political equivalent of lepers in the halls of power these days … Continue reading Bankers as Royalty